 bKash started in 2011.
 In many ways, bKash was enabled by the previous two epochs.
 If there was no mobile phone network and then if Symphony did not help in mobile phone penetration, it is almost impossible to imagine bKash.
 This is one of the fundamental characteristics of the previous two epochs, both have enabled the following to happen.

 Anyways, this part is about bKash.
 I would like to argue that bKash was the most important company in this epoch.
 In fact, bKash is one of the most important companies in the country.
-I think the company is just getting started and that it has huge potential going forward if the regulatory environment permits it to grow which I think regulators should allow as well its stakeholders are willing to go beyond.
+I think the company is just getting started and that it has huge potential going forward if the regulatory environment permits it to grow, which I think regulators should allow, and if its stakeholders are willing to go beyond.

 Again, the bKash epoch that made P2P money transfer simple enabling a new wave of financial inclusion is greatly indebted to the first two epochs, mobile phone, and telecom.